mctrinity/spotify-app/README.md

 # Spotify API Authentication and Authorization

 This project demonstrates how to integrate Spotify's Web API into a Node.js application using **OAuth 2.0** for authentication and authorization.
-This allows you to access data from the authenticated user's Spotify account, including **user playlists**, **top tracks**, and **account details**.
+This allows users to access their Spotify account, including **user playlists**, **creating playlists**, and **account details**.

 ## Prerequisites